 These rules can vary in each state, so check the road rules in a state you intend to drive in.

-- Had an accident?
+5. Had a motorbike accident?
 Seek legal advice

 If you’re injured, it’s important to make an immediate claim with your state’s road accident compensation scheme (the State Insurance Regulation Authority (SIRA) in New South Wales, TAC in Victoria, Queensland’s Motor Accident Insurance Commission (MAIC), for example).